MysteryPancake/_.hips/README.md

 https://github.com/user-attachments/assets/445e0c6c-a4eb-4907-9ef0-1cb60870c3ee

 #### [Ls_ViewportCameraGeoSync.hipnc](./Ls_ViewportCameraGeoSync.hipnc)
-Demo of a strange viewport bug.
+Strange viewport bug with camera syncing.
 The capy and camera are in sync when hitting play, but when scrubbing the timeline he's all over the shop:

 https://github.com/user-attachments/assets/18be003d-dcb7-4d79-834d-a9c52088a267

 #### [Ls_ViewportText_v01.hip](./Ls_ViewportText_v01.hip)
-Demo using tag visualizers in dummy geo objects parented under the camera.
+Using tag visualizers in dummy geo objects parented under the camera.
 This allows color control, and is easy to move around rather than being stuck in the corner.

 <img width="1917" height="916" alt="Ls_ViewportText_v01" src="https://github.com/user-attachments/assets/95f28272-254b-4536-8f5f-df1d04f544d9" />